 Up Into the Singing Mountain

 It began pleasantly enough as a big taxi ride, shared with 2 other Westerners we ran into, so there was plenty of extra room in the back.
 We paid only 200 dirhams for the five of us to Imlil, a town at the base of the mountains around Tubqaal.
 Upon arriviing in Imlil, and after some struggle to begin, we started a reasonable walk up the mountain.
 Quickly Mary had the brilliant idea to rent a mule, run by Mohammed, a very sweet young 13-year old boy.
-I resisted the idea for a while, wanting to get the full exercise in for the benefit of my stroke, but then, a little slow to the game, realized that the exercise would come regardless, and loaded up the mule with my pack as well.
+I resisted the idea for a while, wanting to get the full exercise in for the benefit of my stroke, but then, a little slow to the game, realized that

 At about a quarter of the way up we stopped in the small town of Aremd for a snack, or Mary's 2nd Breakfast, pretending that we were half-way there.
 In the next hour, we hoped and hoped that the half-way point was passed.
 We knew it to be a vain illusion, but desired all the same.
 And when finally arriving within site of the Quba of Sidi Shemharush, we collapsed next to cooling drinks and a Snickers.